Coast Guard Intelligence

 Coast Guard intelligence functions were formalised institutionally across the twentieth century, with substantial growth during World War II (when the Coast Guard fell under Navy authority and contributed to anti-submarine warfare and port security) and during the Cold War.
 The post-1980 expansion of Coast Guard counter-narcotics operations in the Caribbean and adjacent waters substantially expanded the intelligence mission.

-The post-September-2001 reorganisation transferred the Coast Guard from the Department of Transportation to the newly established Department of Homeland Security in 2003.
-The same year, Executive Order 13284 added Coast Guard Intelligence to the IC, reflecting the substantively expanded national-security role the Coast Guard was assigned in the post-2001 environment.
+The post-September-2001 reorganisation transferred the Coast Guard from the Department of Transportation to the newly established Department of Homeland Security under the Homeland Security Act of 2002 (P.L.
+107-296, signed 25 November 2002), with the administrative transfer taking effect on 1 March 2003.
+Coast Guard Intelligence had been added to the Intelligence Community by statute the previous year — the Intelligence Authorization Act for FY 2002 (P.L.
+107-108, 28 December 2001) — reflecting the substantively expanded national-security role the Coast Guard had been assigned in the immediate post-September-2001 environment.
+Executive Order 13284 (23 January 2003) subsequently amended EO 12333 to reflect the DHS reorganisation.

 Mandate & Jurisdiction